 This isn’t something I’ve done, but you can read all about how to make your grass pull double duty as a bee lawn here.
 A bee-friendly landscape can be part of a more comprehensive edible landscape, too.

 Consider taking up beekeeping

 Our beekeeping class was one of the educational highlights of our year.
 We were already interested in becoming beekeepers, but the class generated more information than we had expected.
 Some resources we’ve found very helpful are:

-There really is a significant problem with bee colonies dying around the country.
+According to The Center for Biological Diversity, 347 native bee species—that’s 1 in 4—are in danger.
 We rely on them for so many reasons, and it’s relatively simple to make a few changes to our backyards and gardens to provide a bee-friendly space for them to thrive.

 Add colorful plants that attract bees.
 Plant a variety so you’ll have blossoms year-round.
 Avoid the overuse of insecticides and use organic, natural remedies instead.
 Provide water for them, especially during droughts or dry seasons of the year, and learn more about becoming a beekeeper.